arangodb/docs/oasis/my-account.md

 1. Once invited, you will receive an email asking to join your ArangoDB Oasis organization, as well as a notification in the Oasis dashboard.
-2. Click the __View my organization invites__ link in the email, or hover the user icon in the top right corner of the dashboard and click __My organization invites__.
+2. Click the __View my organization invites__ link in the email, or hover over the user icon in the top right corner of the dashboard and click __My organization invites__.
    ![Oasis Organization Invite Notification](images/oasis-org-invite-notification.png)